Pasta de Conchos mine disaster: Rescue efforts

 By February 21, 2006, Grupo México search teams and relatives of the trapped miners were beginning to lose hope.
 Each miner was allotted an oxygen pack, but the pack guaranteed the miners only six hours of oxygen.
 The Governor of Coahuila, Humberto Moreira Valdés, told the Televisa television network that the mine's ventilation service, which uses fans to import oxygen and export dangerous gases, was still in operation.
-However, the February 21 edition of The Miami Herald remarked, "Even so, they could not be certain the precious oxygen was arriving to where the miners were trapped."
-Rescue crews managed to get through a wall of debris before encountering another 1800 ft wall inside the tunnel, where it was believed that at least two conveyor belt operators may have been trapped just behind.
-Most of the other trapped miners were believed to be between 1 and 3 miles from the entrance of the mine.
+However, the February 21 edition of The Miami Herald remarked, "Even so, they could not be certain the oxygen was arriving at the miners location."
+Rescue crews managed to get through a wall of debris before encountering another 1800 ft wall inside the tunnel, where it was believed that at least two conveyor belt operators may have been trapped.
+Most of the other trapped miners were believed to be between 1 and 3 mi from the entrance of the mine.

 It was reported that mine workers had gone on strike against Grupo México at least 14 times, "not only for salary increases… but because of its constant refusal to review security and health measures."
 Grupo México said that they, in conjunction with the mining union, signed a certificate on February 7, 2006, declaring the mine safe.

 On February 23, 2006, Grupo México advanced to a part of the tunnel where they believed 2 of the 65 workers were trapped.
 However, they found nobody, leading them to believe the force of the explosion knocked them through the tunnel deeper than they had anticipated.
 The next day, Grupo México advanced approximately halfway into the 1.75 mi long mine, where an additional twenty-four miners were expected to have been found.
 Again, nobody was found, and Grupo México hypothesized that either the miners were buried under debris or the miners were located in a deeper part of the mine.
-On the evening of February 24, Grupo México announced that search efforts were to be suspended for two or three days, due to the search teams advancing to a portion of the mine which leaked out high levels of natural gas.
+On the evening of February 24, Grupo México announced that search efforts were to be suspended for two or three days, due to search teams advancing to a portion of the mine with high levels of natural gas.
 On the afternoon of February 25 the CEO of Grupo México confirmed during a press conference that "there was no possibility of survival after the methane explosion", based on a scientific report.
 The following day the Secretary of Labor, Francisco Javier Salazar Sáenz, and Governor Moreira announced the mine would be closed indefinitely once all the bodies were recovered.

 The Diario newspaper of Ciudad Juárez reported that Mexican scientists working with experts from the U.S. Mine Safety and Health Administration stated that, due to the high levels of toxic gas in the mine, it was impossible that anyone had survived.